pseudotensor/AgentZero/README.md

 TODO:
 * Have tools standardized.
 Need inputs/outputs as part of doc string and consumed for LLM to know what to do.
 * Similar ^ to using function tools to manage tools
-* `ModuleNotFoundError: No module named 'PyPDF2'` -- auto-install packages and retry
+* `ModuleNotFoundError: No module named 'PyPDF2'` -- auto-install packages and retry.
+Mundane for LLM to do it.

 IDEAS:
 * Instead of monolithic system prompt for all tasks and letting model choose task, may have to have stricter tasks with well-defined steps
   * E.g. building a tool: python (fix errors), python, etc. python_tools, python_test_tools, repeat testing tool until passes all tests.
   * E.g. editing code.
 Force it to edit code, add test of that addition, then restart with that change.
 If fails still, then have it fix in parent.
 * Give it more information about where it is in path and suggested steps.
-  * E.g. if did python, then suggest next to make a tool.
+  * E.g. if making tool, suggest first pip install packages (unless do it for it)
     * if did tool, suggest making test
     * if did test, suggest running the test using the tool
     * if test passes, try using multiple tools together to accomplish novel task
-  *